brainflow-dev/brainflow/cpp-package/README.md

 # CPP example
-Headers and compiled libraries are located in ./inc and ./lib directories respectively You are able to use ./src as a reference
+Headers and compiled libraries are located in ./inc and ./lib directories respectively.
+You are able to use ./src as a reference

 In fact [board_shim.cpp](https://github.com/Andrey1994/brainflow/blob/master/cpp-package/src/board_shim.cpp) duplicates methods from DLL but wraps them in Class